xtuml/pyxtuml/docs/getting-started.rst

     $ python -m pip install pyxtuml

-If you would like to use the most recent changes that might not have made it into a release yet, you can bypass pypi and install from github directly:
+If you would like to use the most recent changes that might not have made it into a release yet, you can bypass PyPI and install from github directly:

 ::